swimlane/cy-dom-diff/README.md

 # cy-dom-diff

-`cy-dom-diff` allows matching chunks of DOM against HTML; including dynamic content.  `cy-dom-diff` consist of two parts.
+`cy-dom-diff` allows matching chunks of DOM against HTML; including dynamic content.

+## Introduction

+`cy-dom-diff` consist of two parts.
 First is a Cypress command that matches a DOM element against a regular expression.
 When a DOM element is matched its HTML is normalized to produce consistent diffable output while maintaining sematic meaning.
 This includes:

 * whitespace and newlines are normalized
 * tags and attributes are printed on individual lines